david-deboer/covid_binned_data/README.md

 # covid_binned_data
+7/14/20
+Since much better options exist, I am deprecating parts of this repo.
+Primary Urban and Native Title areas, since the geolocation of the data is not sufficient to adequately represent the data.
+I am also removing quickcsv.py and some functions within the installed code.
+This is in an effort to make it simpler to maintain.

 David DeBoer (ddeboer@berkeley.edu)

 This derived database is intended to provide up-to-date easily accessible geo-binned data for research purposes from the Johns Hopkins maintained database